microsoft/pai/docs/manual/cluster-user/how-to-use-advanced-job-settings.md

 ## InfiniBand Jobs

-Here's an example for InfiniBand job:
+Here's an example for an InfiniBand job:

 ```yaml
 protocolVersion: 2